Last Updated on April 24, 2022

 3. Sandboarding is a great workout

 It may not seem like it, but sand boarding and sand sledding are both heavily calorie-burning activities.
 They involve a great deal of hiking uphill on sand dunes, which will shed you up to 500 calories per hour.
-Walking on rough terrains builds muscles on your legs, while you will also be carrying your board and toning your upper body.
+Walking on sand has numerous health benefits, as putting your body to work on rough terrains builds muscles on your legs and feet, while you will also be carrying your board and toning your upper body.
 And did I mention the part where you slide downhill surfing on your board?
 Sandboarding is both an excellent cardio and balance training.

 4. Sandboarding is a great solo sport

 Solo travellers will love this activity, which can be fully enjoyed even without the need for other people.
 You can travel to the most exotic destinations – from desert oases in Peru to volcanos in Nicaragua – and build adventure memories filled with adrenaline.
 And if you’d rather have some company, you can always join a sandboarding tour and find new friends and hiking companions.

 5. Sandboarding is cheap

 Sandboarding gear can be rather minimalistic: all you need is a sandboarding board (or sled) and some sandboard wax and you are good to go.
 Many hotspots offer inexpensive sandboard rentals, but even buying your very own sandboard is going to be affordable.